 What suggestion do you want to give to someone who is willing to go to Cyprus on a student visa?

-If your intention is to study, then apply for Universities.
+If you intend to study, then apply to Universities.

 Universities in Cyprus are top in Europe.

 If you think you can earn money there and pay your college fee, then you are wrong.